-Let’s say you charge $5,000 on a credit card with $10,000 limit and you carry the balance rather than paying off most or all of it.
-By doing so, you are utilizing 50 percent of your credit line.
-Consumers with the best credit scores use 10 percent or less of their credit lines.
+A big charge could hurt your credit scores.
+Charging a big expense on a low-interest rate credit card may save you more money upfront, but it could hurt your credit score in the long term by increasing your credit utilization.
+Let’s say you charge $5,000 on a credit card with a $10,000 limit, and you carry the balance rather than paying off most or all of it.
+By doing so, you are utilizing 50% of your credit line.
+Consumers with the best credit scores use 30%, and ideally 10%, of their credit lines.

-With a personal loan, you are charged a fixed interest rate for a fixed repayment period, typically three to five years.
+With a personal loan, you are charged a fixed interest rate for a fixed repayment period, typically two to five years.
 Paying off a personal loan is a steady and predictable way of paying for a big expense.

 Good for budgeting.
 Once you qualify for a personal loan, you select a loan term and monthly payment amount that fits your budget.
-And if you choose a loan with no prepayment penalties you can pay ahead if you wish.
+And if you choose a loan with no prepayment penalties, you can pay ahead if you wish.

 No impact on credit utilization.
 Personal loans are viewed differently than credit card accounts by many credit scoring models.
-If your personal loan is listed as an "installment" loan rather than "revolving" credit, it will not be counted in your credit utilization ratio.
+If your personal loan is listed as an installment loan rather than revolving credit, it will not be counted in your credit utilization ratio.

 Loan inquiries lower credit scores.
 Applying for a personal loan will be counted as an inquiry into your credit, and this will lower your credit score a little bit.
 It’s a good idea to avoid shopping around for a loan by applying for several loans at the same time.
 Instead, you can ask a potential lender for the minimum credit score they require.
 It’s a good idea to check your credit scores before you apply, and try to select a lender with credit requirements you are likely to meet.